AlgoView/.github/profile/README.md

 **Server Breakdown:**

-1. **AV-Aggregate Server:**
+1. **AV-Collect Server:**

-   - **Function:** Aggregates market and blockchain data, processes it, and stores it in the PostgreSQL database.
+   - **Function:** Collects market and blockchain data, processes it, and stores it in the PostgreSQL database.
    - **Technologies:** Python for data collection and processing; PostgreSQL for data storage.

 2. **AV-Simulate Server:**